 The Loisaida Festival is sponsored by Loisaida Inc., the oldest Puerto Rican non-for-profit organization in the neighborhood.
 Loisaida, Inc. was founded in 1979 to address the problem of social and economic disenfranchisement of poor, low income and working class residents of the Lower East Side.
 Over the years, Loisaida has provided comprehensive education, training and employment opportunities that have targeted young adults.
 It has also worked with local businesses in neighborhood economic development activities as a means to promote entrepreneurship and help create jobs for local residents.

-The festival weekend attracts over 18,000 participants every year.
-This year, Loisaida, Inc. is poised to generate even more excitement and traffic to Avenue C with the celebration of our 30th Festival Anniversary!
-The festival will become an even more significant Loisaida community event and venue as a signature citywide and world-class entertainment destination this Summer 2017.
+The festival weekend attracts over 25,000 visitors on Memorial Day Weekend every year.
+Loisaida, Inc. is poised to generate even more excitement and traffic to Avenue C with the celebration of our festival.
+It has become one of the most significant Loisaida community events of the year.

 - Contribute to the preservation and promotion of the Latin American culture of the Lower East Side neighborhood.

 - Enhance, promote and support the artistic-cultural expressions of the Latino and other artists that reside in this community and/or working in the Lower East Side.